juliatufts/step-sequencer/README.md

 Step Sequencer
 ==============

 A simple step sequencer written in JavaScript.
 Click on squares to toggle notes on and off.
 When the sequencer steps through, it will play the active notes.
-Check it out [here!](www.juliatufts.com/sequencer)
+Check it out here: www.juliatufts.com/sequencer.
 [](screenshot.png)